Physical Improvements

 Redefining a Business Park

-In summer 2014, King of Prussia District completed landscape improvements at First Avenue and N. Gulph Road to create an entryway to the King of Prussia business park.
-The $128,000 project dramatically improved the primary entrance into the business park and included: ten (10) twenty-five foot tall flagpoles, landscape lighting, dozens of trees, hundreds of shrubs, perennials and grasses.
+In summer 2014, King of Prussia District completed landscape improvements at First Avenue and North Gulph Road to create an entryway to the King of Prussia business park.
+The $128,000 project dramatically improved the primary entrance into the business park and included ten 25’ flagpoles, landscape lighting, dozens of trees, hundreds of shrubs, perennials and grasses.
+Learn more here…

 To help define King of Prussia’s boundaries and welcome people to the region, King of Prussia District designed and managed the installation of six 22’ tall, 4.5’ wide, LED illuminated gateway signs at key intersections.
 King of Prussia District later installed landscaping around each gateway sign.